Photo of girl student

 Dental treatment

-The Wellington region is very rich in learning opportunities and resources, and we take full advantage of these, with visits to Te Papa, the art gallery, plays and concerts offered from time to time.
+The Wellington region is very rich in learning opportunities and resources, and we take full advantage of these, with visits to Te Papa, art galleries, plays and concerts offered from time to time.
 We also bring in outside visitors to enrich teaching programmes.
-Parents’ consent is sought at the start of the year for all EOTC trips.
+Parents' consent is sought at the start of the year for all EOTC trips.
 Parent help with travel and supervision on these trips is often needed.

 Emergency preparedness